South Khorasan province: History

+Demographics

+Population

+At the time of the 2006 National Census, the province's population was 600,568 in 159,255 households.
+The following census in 2011 counted 662,534 people in 183,114 households.
+The 2016 census measured the population of the province as 768,898 in 223,984 households.
+It is the least densely populated province.

 Administrative divisions

+The population history and structural changes of South Khorasan province's administrative divisions over three consecutive censuses are shown in the following table.

 Cities

-According to the 2016 census, 448,147 people (over 58% of the population of South Khorasan province) live in the following cities: Arianshahr 3,729, Asadiyeh 5,460, Ayask 5,143, Birjand 203,636, Boshruyeh 16,426, Deyhuk 2,959, Eresk 2,955, Esfeden 3,598, Eshqabad 3,965, Eslamiyeh 7,108, Ferdows 28,695, Gazik 2,294, Hajjiabad 6,168, Khusf 5,716, Mohammadshahr 3,590, Mud 3,477, Nehbandan 18,304, Nimbeluk 4,762, Qaen 42,323, Qohestan 2,322, Sarayan 13,795, Sarbisheh 8,715, Seh Qaleh 4,436, Shusef 3,181, Tabas 39,676, Tabas-e Masina 4,596, and Zohan 1,118.
+According to the 2016 census, 448,147 people (over 58% of the population of South Khorasan province) live in the following cities:

 Most populous cities

-The following sorted table lists the most populous cities in South Khorasan province.
+The following sorted table lists the most populous cities in South Khorasan Province.

 South Khorasan today

-The major ethnic groups in this region are the Persians, as well as sizeable ethnic Baloch and Pashtun populations.
+The major ethnic group in this region are the Persians.
 South Khorasan is known for its famous rugs as well as its saffron, barberry which is produced in almost all parts of the province.